benoitf/che-external-repository/.github/ISSUE_TEMPLATE/redirect.md

 ---

-## External repository
+## Where to report issues?

-The code is in an external repository but all issues are managed from the main repository at https://github.com/eclipse/che/issues
+This repository is not the primary repository of Eclipse Che.
+Please don't submit new issues here.

-Please do not submit new issues here
+All issues for Eclipse Che are getting managed at: https://github.com/eclipse/che/issues